What Is Technical SEO? A Complete Guide

 - Distributes link equity efficiently across pages.

 To optimize site architecture, focus on creating clear navigation menus, avoiding orphan pages, and maintaining a shallow depth (e.g., most content should be accessible within three clicks from the homepage).
+Ensure all the pages are accessible through internal links so that no important content is left orphaned.
+Regularly review internal links to connect related content and improve crawlability.

 XML Sitemaps and How They Boost Your SEO